wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-network-ip-addresses-overview-classic.md

 >[AZURE.NOTE] When you create a classic VM, a container *cloud service* is created by Azure, which has a virtual IP address (VIP).
 When the creation is done through portal, a default RDP or SSH *endpoint* is configured by the portal so you can connect to the VM through the cloud service VIP.
 This cloud service VIP can be reserved, which effectively provides a reserved IP address to connect to the VM.
 You can open additional ports by configuring more endpoints.

 ### IaaS VMs and PaaS role instances
-You can assign a public IP address directly to an IaaS [VM](/documentation/articles/virtual-machines-about) or PaaS role instance within a cloud service.
-This is referred to as an instance-level public IP address ([ILPIP](/documentation/articles/virtual-networks-instance-level-public-ip)).
+You can assign a public IP address directly to an IaaS [VM](/documentation/articles/virtual-machines-linux-about/) or PaaS role instance within a cloud service.
+This is referred to as an instance-level public IP address ([ILPIP](/documentation/articles/virtual-networks-instance-level-public-ip/)).
 This public IP address can be dynamic only.

 >[AZURE.NOTE] This is different from the VIP of the cloud service, which is a container for IaaS VMs or PaaS role instances, since a cloud service can contain multiple IaaS VMs, or PaaS role instances, all exposed through the same cloud service VIP.

+### VPN gateways
+A [VPN gateway](/documentation/articles/vpn-gateway-about-vpngateways/) can be used to connect an Azure VNet to other Azure VNets or on-premises networks.
+A VPN gateway is assigned a public IP address *dynamically*, which enables communication with the remote network.

 ### Application gateways
-An Azure [Application gateway](/documentation/articles/application-gateway-introduction) can be used for Layer7 load-balancing to route network traffic based on HTTP.
+An Azure [Application gateway](/documentation/articles/application-gateway-introduction/) can be used for Layer7 load-balancing to route network traffic based on HTTP.
 Application gateway is assigned a public IP address *dynamically*, which serves as the load-balanced VIP.

 ### At a glance
 The table below shows each resource type with the possible allocation methods (dynamic/static), and ability to assign multiple public IP addresses.